 Soil Acidification: Management

-Most agricultural soils in Montana have near neutral to basic conditions with surface soil pH 6.5 to 8.
-However, some areas of Montana have acidic soils, especially in the seeding zone.
+Most agricultural soils in Montana have near-neutral to basic surface soils with pH 6.5 to 8, yet fields with crop losses due to soil acidification have been found in 24 Montana counties.
 The Soil Scoop Soil Acidification: Problems, Causes & Soil Testing introduces soil pH, why it is a concern, agronomic practices that contribute to soil acidification, and soil testing for pH.

 Management: prevention & mitigation